Lucas-Mc/CFD-FDM/README.md

 # CFD-FDM

-Techniques to solve FDM problems in CFD...may expand past FDM in the future
+Techniques to solve Finite Difference Methods (FDM) problems in Computational Fluid Dynamics (CFD)...may expand past FDM in the future